Florida panhandle: Physical features

 at 345 ft above mean sea level.

+The Florida Panhandle's coastline features over 15 coastal dune lakes, which are unique globally because they periodically connect to the Gulf of Mexico and receive water from surrounding wetlands and rainfall.

 History

 19th century

-Throughout the 19th century, the Panhandle was sparsely populated, dotted in places with small farming communities, none of which had as many as a thousand residents.
-Many Panhandle residents had, in fact, migrated to the area from Alabama and had relatives there; it was also easier to trade with and travel to southern Alabama than to reach East Florida by slow, arduous journey across the thick cypress swamps and dense pine forests of the Panhandle.
+Throughout the 19th century the panhandle was sparsely populated, dotted in places with small farming communities, none of which had as many as a thousand residents.
+Many panhandle residents had, in fact, migrated to the area from Alabama and had relatives there; it was also easier to trade with and travel to southern Alabama than to reach East Florida by slow, arduous journey across the thick cypress swamps and dense pine forests of the panhandle.
 It was natural for West Floridians to feel that they had more in common with their nearby neighbors in Alabama than with the residents of the peninsula, hundreds of miles away.

 In 1821, Pensacola was the only city (in 19th-century terms) in West Florida, with a population estimated to be about 3,000.
 In the 1850 census, the enumerated population of Pensacola was 2,164 (including 741 slaves and 350 "free Negroes").